Skip to main content

 5. Click the Restart button that appears at the bottom of the page to restart Edge.

-After restarting, try accessing the Tableau views in Curator again.
-They should load normally.
+After restarting, try accessing the embedded content in Curator again.
+It should load normally.

 Consider switching to Connected Apps